-The ambience might have picked up, but the company hasn’t.
+The ambience might have picked up, since I got to the Seychelles, but the company hasn’t.
 Nearly everyone I meet is romantically entwined and not interested in a gooseberry.
-I’ve already established that nearly all the couples on the trip are indeed on their honeymoon.
+I’ve already established that nearly all the couples on this trip are indeed on their honeymoon.
 The women have spent the whole of the journey talking about their weddings and comparing dresses, while the men look on smiling indulgently.
-Except for two guys sitting together at the end of the table who I haven’t spoken to so far.
+Except for two guys sitting together at the end of the lunch table who I haven’t spoken to so far.
 ‘Don’t tell me you’re on your honey moon too?’
 I inquire.

 ‘Not yet,’ they reply. ' Next year’.

 Mahé, the Largest Island of the Seychelles

 Back on Mahé, the largest island of the Seychelles.
 Morne Seychellois National Park takes up around a fifth of the island, and houses mountains rising abruptly from an iridescent forest.
 Victoria, the capital of the Seychelles, is where most of the population live.
 It's still minuscule, and has a market, a clocktower, a courthouse and a clocktower.
 There's another marine park - Sainte Anne - calling for another catamaran cruise, hopping between islets for the snorkelling.